-The decision on the best practice for wastewater treatment will depend on the geographical point of the wastewater source and on what exist around it.
+The decision on the best practice for wastewater treatment will depend on the geographical point of the wastewater source and on what exists around it.
 This means that the management plan should take into consideration the possible users of treated water and recovered materials from wastewater.
 For example, treated water or recovered materials could be used by the same or another nearly located industry (reinforcing industrial symbiosis) or for irrigation.
-Thus, the cost and the environmental footprint of water and recovered materials will be minimized, improving the economic feasibility of wastewater treatment plan.
+Thus, the transportation and final costs and the environmental footprint of water and recovered materials will be minimized, improving the economic feasibility of the wastewater treatment plan.

 The responsibility for wastewater treatment mainly falls on the producer, according to the polluter-pays principle.
-The Member States shall establish new legislation and motives for the industry to start new wastewater management plans.
-The new perspective which sees wastewater as a resource and not as a waste should be communicated by the local Authorities.
-New or existing economic tools shall be proposed and used for supporting industries with the capital expenditures (CAPEX).
-Finally, new techniques should be included in the BREF of each industrial sector for the wastewater management with more details about operational expenditures (OPEX) and CAPEX and perspectives of this attempt.
+The Member States shall establish new legislation and motives for the industry to participate in the new wastewater management plans.
+The new perspective which sees wastewater as a resource and not as waste should be communicated by the Local Authorities.
+New or existing economic tools shall be proposed and used for supporting industries with capital expenditures (CAPEX).
+Finally, new techniques should be included in the BREF of each industrial sector for wastewater management with more details about operational expenditures (OPEX) and CAPEX and perspectives of this attempt.